60-Second SoTL – Episode 49

 Explore Related Resources

-In the second episode of our special series on first-year seminars, Lucy Sneader shares recent research on first-year seminars as high-impact educational experiences.
+In the third episode of our special series on first-year seminars, Lauren Feeley shares recent research on how first year seminars can specifically impact first-generation college students.
 View a transcript of this episode.
-Show Credits Episode Host Lucy Sneader is Graduate Apprentice for Residence Life…
+Show Credits Episode Host Lauren Feeley is Program…

 An image of students tilling a field.
 Text overlay on the screen reads, “CEL Podcasts.
 Making College Worth It.
 The Impact of Service Learning.”